blestamodules/directadmin-form-based-login/README.md

 Want to be updated?
 Join [my discord](https://discord.gg/azt7fEB) otherwise hit the "watch" button here.

-I have always had plans to create a "DirectAdmin Extended" which will be a paid module option, I'm not very familiar with Blesta however so by me expirementing with DirectAdmin now It will lead me on my journey.
+I have always had plans to create a "DirectAdmin Extended" which will be a paid module option, I'm not very familiar with Blesta however so by me experimenting with DirectAdmin now It will lead me on my journey.